• Skip to primary navigation

 Jump to:

-• Tips to make the Best Samak Rice Pulao
+• Tips to make the Best Fluffy Samak Rice Pulao

 • Recipe Card

-Sama ke chawal ka pulao is a tasty and easy-to-make dish.
-Sama rice is made with simple ingredients like green chilies, ginger, potato, salt, and pepper.
-The addition of crunchy nuts gives this vrat pulao a rich flavor.
-You can enjoy a flavorful, healthy meal during Navratri fasts.
+Sama ke chawal ka pulao is a tasty vrat pulao recipe that's easy to make at home.
+Samak rice is made with simple ingredients like green chilies, ginger, potato, salt, and pepper.
 Here's what you will need to make this samak pulao recipe.

 • Whole Spices: I have used green cardamom, cloves, and cumin seeds.
 They add a beautiful aroma and a nice flavor to the pulao recipe.

-• Ginger and Green chilies: Adds flavor and aroma to the pulao recipe.
-If you do not prefer spicy pulao skip adding green chilies.
+• Ginger and green chilies: Add flavor and aroma to this sama ke pulao recipe.
+If you do not prefer spicy pulao, skip adding green chilies.

 • Tomatoes: If you do not add tomatoes to vrat recipes, skip adding them.